Scott D. Cater

 playing in the house.

-George Opperman, flute teacher and mentor, who made sure I was diligent about
+George Opperman, flute teacher and mentor, who made sure I was diligent about music and curious about all sorts of music.

 Background: Member of flute section of the South Bend Symphony Orchestra